emissions-api/emissions-api.github.com/index.md

 Emissions API is a solution that provides simple access to emissions data of climate-relevant gases.
-For this purpose, data of the European Space Agency's Sentinel-5P earth observation satellite will be prepared in such a way that it allows programmers an easy access without the need ot have a scientific background in the field.
+For this purpose, data of the European Space Agency's Sentinel-5P earth observation satellite will be prepared in such a way that it allows programmers easy access without the need to have a scientific background in the field.

 The project strives to create an application interface which lowers the barrier